 Daniel came through Red Bull's ranks, launched on the path to a successful motorsports career via the well-established Junior Team.
-After learning his trade in Formula Ford and Asia-Pacific Formula BMW competitions, he took the plunge and followed in the footsteps of the southern hemisphere greats by moving to Europe to pit his skills against the best of his generation.
+Hailing from Perth, WA, after learning his trade in the Australian Formula Ford and Asia-Pacific Formula BMW competitions, he took the plunge and followed in the footsteps of the southern hemisphere greats by moving to Europe to pit his skills against the best of his generation.

 Off the back of his Formula 3 record and his speedy acclimatisation to the F1 cockpit, Daniel stepped up for 2010, becoming test and reserve driver for Scuderia Toro Rosso while also competing in the World Series by Renault.
 Daniel narrowly missed out on the FR3.5 title after impressive victories at Hockenheim, the Hungaroring, the Circuit de Catalunya and the showpiece round in Monaco.

 Daniel stayed with Toro Rosso for the 2011 season, advancing his education with regular drives in the first free practice sessions of grand prix weekends.
-He also raced a truncated campaign in FR3.5 and again won the prestigious Monaco Grand Prix support race also taking pole position and fastest lap.
-These striking performances in the first half of the year led to Daniel being loaned to HRT for the final 11 rounds of the 2011 F1 season.
-He made his F1 race debut at Silverstone, and strong performances for the Spanish backmarker led to confirmation of a race seat for Toro Rosso in 2012.
+He also raced a truncated campaign in FR3.5 and again won the prestigious Monaco Grand Prix support race, complete with pole position and fastest lap.
+These striking performances in the first half of the year led to Daniel being loaned to Spanish F1 team HRT for the final 11 rounds of the 2011 F1 season.
+He made his F1 race debut at Silverstone, and strong performances for the backmarker led to confirmation of a race seat for Toro Rosso in 2012.

 In two years with Toro Rosso, Daniel established himself as a future star of Formula One.
 Lightning qualifying performances were backed up with grand prix drives that blended aggression and intelligence: Daniel pushed the limit – but he also brought the car home.
-During his two years at Red Bull Racing's sister team, Daniel scored points in 13 of his 39 grands prix and established a reputation as a gritty, confident racer, sure in his decisions and capable of getting the best out of his machinery.
-In qualifying he had demonstrated real quality, frequently hauling his Toro Rosso to the head of the midfield.
-Eight times in 2013 Daniel made it through into the Q3 qualifying shoot-out, pulling out scintillating laps when the pressure was on.
-When Mark Webber announced his retirement from F1, Daniel was the natural and ready-made replacement.
+During his two years at Red Bull Racing's sister team, Daniel punched above his weight to score points in 13 of his 39 grands prix and established a reputation as a gritty, confident racer, sure in his decisions and capable of getting the best out of his machinery.
+He was awarded the Lorenzo Bandini Trophy for 2013 in in recognition of his efforts.
+When Mark Webber announced his retirement from F1, Daniel was the natural and ready-made replacement for Red Bull Racing.

 In his first season with a front-running team, Daniel recorded a number of firsts.
 At his home grand prix and on debut for Red Bull Racing, he qualified in second place – his first front row grand prix start.
 He also finished the race second and made his first podium appearance – only for that to be struck from the record for a technical infringement.
 Strong performances and an obvious affinity with the RB10, however, meant it was not long before he got back on the podium.
 After fourth place finishes in Bahrain and China, he moved up to third in Spain and Monaco – but then things got really interesting.